SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ### Authentication

 The integration example illustrated in this guide uses the authentication information specified in the custom properties of the Solace Resource Adapter.
 These authentication properties are used whenever Application Managed authentication is specified for a JCA resource.
-No matter the authentication mode (Application-Managed or Container-Managed) specified for a resource, the Solace 'MessageVPN' information for a connection is always retrieved from the Solace Resource Adapter configured properties (or the configured properties of the respective J2C resource).
+No matter the authentication mode (Application-Managed or Container-Managed) specified for a resource, the Solace 'MessageVPN' information for a connection is always retrieved from the Solace Resource Adapter configured properties, or the configured properties of the respective J2C resource.

 WebSphere supports configuration of Container-Managed authentication for J2C resources.
 The administrator of an EJB application can configure message broker sign-on credentials using a J2C authentication alias that is assigned to either a J2C activation specification or J2C connection factory.
 Solace JCA resource adapter supports authentication using the 'DefaultPrincipalMapping' mapping configuration alias.
 Refer to [WAS-REF] for more details on configuring J2C authentication data aliases.